Graduation Information for Academic Advisors

 - Frequently asked questions

-When an undergraduate student applies to graduate, the Office of the Registrar reviews their audit and leaves one of the following two messages in the student’s Advising Notes:
+- When an undergraduate student applies to graduate, the Office of the Registrar reviews their audit and leaves a message in the student’s Advising Notes.

 - Review their degree audit to ensure the audit percentage shows 100%.